Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Questions and Suggestions Welcome

-All screenshots taken by the writer (Screenshots, courtesy PopCap Games)
+All screenshots taken by the writer (screenshots are courtesy of PopCap Games)

 Alice Meier on September 20, 2014: